Bachelor of Science

 The mission of the undergraduate program in industrial engineering is to educate our students for leadership positions in a broad spectrum of employment including: manufacturing, supply chain management and logistics, health care, banking, information management, and related disciplines.

-- Apply the tools and techniques of industrial engineering to make value-based decisions,
+- Apply the tools and techniques of industrial engineering to make decisions which add value to their organization,

-- Identify opportunities and formulate solutions which integrate technological and human systems to create value, and
+- Identify opportunities and formulate solutions which integrate technological and human systems,

-- Provide leadership as a member of high performance teams in a diverse global business environment
+- Provide leadership as a member of high performance teams.

 Upon completion of the industrial engineering program, our graduates will exhibit skills necessary of all engineering professionals, including an ability to: